BDGITAI/RL_P1_Navigation/README.md

 #### Execution

 To execute the project go to into the folder

 `cd 0_Simple_DQN `

 And launch the jupyter notebook

 `jupyter notebook Navigation_DQN.ipynb`

+#### 1_Prio_replay and 2_Pixel_DQN

+These two projects are not uploaded yet.
+1_Prio_replay requires further documentation and investigation as the best obtained score is 11.
+2_Pixel_DQN is an evolution of the proposed DQN with a model update using convolutional neural network to analyse the visual scene.
+However implementation does not perform better than random yet.